mciepluc/apbi2c_cocotb_example/README.md

 * constrained randomization (for generating sequences),
 * coverage-driven test scenario adjustment.

-Additionally, the testbench presents the idea of checkpointing, which is storing a specific simulation state of the DUT, to be used later for various test sequences, starting from the same point.
-This option can be disabled.
+Additionally, the testbench presents the idea of checkpointing, which is storing a specific simulation state of the DUT, to be used later as a new starting point of the following test sequences.
+This option can be disabled (global variables ENABLE_CHECKPOINTS and CHECKPOINTS_TREE_STRUCTURE) as it may now work properly under all simulation platforms.

 There are a number of issues with the **apbi2c** controller, discovered with this testbench.
 The test completes successfully only with the checkpointing option enabled, as this prevents from continuing operation of the DUT at lock-up state.
 There are a number of errors discovered, such as: